 Why Marketers Do It

 If spending money on clickbait and MFA opportunities is bad, why do so many marketers do it?
 First and foremost, it could be a matter of ignorance.
-They simply do not know what a bad move it is.
+They simply do not know what a bad move it is – something that can be easily avoided by working with an independent brand consultant.
 But above and beyond that, there are two more reasons:

 1. High Visibility